 For more information, see our page about becoming a business coach by clicking here.

-A key reason many managers have for providing business coaching to their employees is to assist in the development of their careers by preparing them for future roles within the organisation.
-Unfortunately a mistake that is made by many is to try and impose what role and tasks the manager thinks the employee should advance into without actually listening to what they want to do with their career.
+A mistake that is made by many managers is to try and impose what role and tasks the manager thinks the employee should advance into, without actually listening to what they want to do with their career.

-Business coaching sessions can be a tremendous assistance to any employee, but particularly to those at the start of their career journey who will often require a lot of guidance and assistance as their development takes shape and the potential opportunities available to them down the line.
-Managers or external business coaches who have a lot of experience will often prove to be a tremendous asset for the inexperienced person to learn from, imparting their wisdom and knowledge regarding what to do, as well as the pitfalls in which to look out for along the way on their career path.
+Business coaching sessions can be a tremendous assistance to any employee, but particularly to those at the start of their career journey, who will often require a lot of guidance and assistance as their development takes shape and the potential opportunities available to them down the line become clearer.
+Managers or external business coaches who have a lot of experience will often prove to be a tremendous asset for the inexperienced person to learn from, imparting their wisdom and knowledge regarding what to do, as well as the pitfalls and what to look out for along the way on their career path.

 Just like a pushy parent though, managers need to be careful that their good intentions of giving advice does not end up turning into them dictating to the employee what they should and should not do.

-The drawing up of a comprehensive action plan also allows for the identification during the process of the exact areas in which an employee has had little or no experience or training in before, and which they are likely to require in order to develop their skillsets.
+The drawing up of a comprehensive action plan also allows for the identification of the exact areas in which an employee has had little or no experience or training in before, and which they are likely to require in order to develop their skillsets.

 This action plan will likely be created during one or a series of business coaching sessions between the individual and a manager or external business coach where the current abilities of the individual are discussed, including an honest and frank discussion about which areas the person has a requirement to improve in and become more proficient.
-This can often be hard for an employee as they may be unwilling and reluctant to mention any deficiencies they have in case it portrays them in a bad light, which is why the role of the business coach is so important to facilitate and encourage this necessary discussion, as it will help to identify future training needs.
+This can often be hard for an employee as they may be unwilling and reluctant to mention any deficiencies they have in case it portrays them in a bad light.
+This is why the role of the business coach is so important to facilitate and encourage this necessary discussion, as it will help to identify future training needs.

 The development plan not only needs to include what the employee needs to do, but should also contain how the manager and the company will support and assist the person with their development.
-The best plans will often break down and fail to be put into practice due to a lack of support or resources that need to be provided but fail to materialise when they are actually needed.
+The best plans will often break down and fail to be put into practice due to a lack of support or resources that fail to materialise when they are needed.

-We have mentioned above, that, one reason for many managers to limit or even eliminate completely any budget or time for training and development of their staff is a fear that developing them will result in them being so knowledgeable and talented that they will leave the company.
-Managers are reluctant to invest in training up one or more of their employees if the person then were to leave in order to get a higher paid job for example.
+We have mentioned above, that, one reason for many managers to limit or even eliminate completely any budget or time for training and development of their staff, is a fear that developing them will result in them being so knowledgeable and talented that they will leave the company!
+Managers are reluctant to invest in training up one or more of their employees if the person then were to leave in order to get a higher paid job, for example.

 A poorly trained workforce will not reach its maximum potential without proper training to increase the skills of the individuals, not to mention their team working and ability to work together.